 The Glico Group has established the Glico Compliance Hotline as a means of preventing or quickly detecting any violation of laws, regulations and internal regulations by individual directors, officers and employees of the group.
 Any person who discovers actual or suspected violations is able to report them to the company without fear of retaliation.
 When a report is made, an investigative body independent from management investigates and makes a judgment.
+When a report is made, an internal neutral investigative body investigates and addresses the issue.
 All directors, officers and employees of the Glico Group, including part-time and casual employees, are able to report violations under their real name, anonymously, or using a pseudonym.